The best gold coins to invest in today

 Physical gold can be hard to verify, price and sell — unless you know what to look for.
 That’s why many investors start with bullion coins.
 They’re government-issued, standardized in weight and purity and recognized by dealers worldwide.
 Here’s what to know about the most common programs today.

-What makes a gold coin an investment coin?
+Investment vs. collectible: What makes a gold coin an investment coin?

 Not every gold coin qualifies as an investment coin, and knowing that distinction matters before you buy.

-Government mints produce gold bullion coins to standardized weights (typically one troy ounce), with strict purity requirements and legal tender status in their home country.
+Government mints produce gold bullion coins to standardized weights (typically 1 troy ounce), with strict purity requirements and legal tender status in their home country.
 Their value tracks the spot price of gold, which is the current market rate for the metal.

 Numismatic, or collectible, coins work differently.
 “They introduce a premium that has nothing to do with the pure metal content value of the gold,” says Henry Yoshida, a certified financial planner and co-founder of Rocket Dollar, a fintech company in Austin, Texas.
 Rarity and historical significance drive their value.

-Major types of gold bullion coins
+Types of gold bullion coins to invest in

 American Gold Eagle